talbotcpp/sequence/README.md

 This is a proof-of-concept implementation meant to illustrate the ideas embodied by sequence.
 It is incomplete in many ways, and is not production-ready code.
-It is missing a number of important features and lacks complete test tooling and a comprehensive test suite.
-This latter implies that it is pretty much untested.
+It is missing a number of important features and lacks a comprehensive test suite.
+This latter implies that many aspects are completely untested.

 ## Example